 - Proper Time Management: You can dedicate some time to spend a little time organizing a daily to-do list and focusing on urgent or time-sensitive tasks

 - Talking to specialist, close people, and relatives: Such helps a person reduce pressure build-up and reduce feelings of isolation.

-Through routine exercise, one finds a change in his/her normal lifestyle more interesting, and it helps in relieving oneself, thereby helping in releasing accumulated tension.
+Through the different type of exercise, one finds a change in his/her normal lifestyle more interesting, and it helps relieve oneself, thereby helping in releasing accumulated tension.
 Studies confirm that physical exercise can reduce stress in animals.
 Regular exercises break down the monotony of normal daily activities, diverting attention from idleness or rather time that could have been used up revisiting previous stressor accounts.

 Breathing and relaxation techniques are also found to reduce stress.
 Some practices, such as meditation, massage, and yoga, can help reduce stress.
 Relaxation and breathing techniques slow down the heart rate and promote relaxation.
 For instance, deep breathing is a central part of mindfulness meditation, which helps people battling depression.

 Improvement in Diet

 Consuming a healthy, well balanced diet containing plenty of fruits and vegetables helps boost the immune system during stressful periods.
 Poor nutrition leads to health problems and increases stress levels.
 Reduction in alcohol, drugs, and caffeine intake also helps reduce stress.
 The reduction of consumption of the substances will not help prevent stress.
 However, they are known to worsen it.